(26)

 Data explorerI want to learn more about global and regional patterns of OAE efficiency and related anomalies in pH.
 Visit our map tool where you can explore the data directly in your web browser, through both maps and time series data.

 OAE researcherI want to perform additional in-depth analysis of the data.
-Read the scientific paper (in press) and access the research-grade data here.
+Read the scientific paper and access the research-grade data here.

 CDR projectI want to use these resources to make estimates of carbon removal from OAE deployments.
 See our example calculation showing how, conceptually, these modeled results can be used to develop carbon removal estimates from arbitrary alkalinity releases.